renancarvalho/openBlackJack/README.md

 # openBlackJack
-This is the open version of the famous game BlackJack built in JS, the main idea of this project is study socket io and js in general.
+This is the open version of the famous game BlackJack(work in progress) built in JS, the main idea of this project is study socket.io and js in general.

+Here you will probably find more advanced usage of socket.io, like send messages to a specific socket.id, broadcast messages, create rooms(table) dinamicaly, etc. Of course you're invited to help this repo and create a good code base with good examples of socket.io power.(But remember this is a work in progress, it's not done yet).

 ###How to run?
 Go to front folder run `npm install` and then `gulp run`.
 Also go to server folder run `npm install` and then npm start.